-- 5.4.3 The parish supports the provision of safe children's play areas.
+- Contributions to meeting spaces, community clubs and community transport infrastructure will be required. - 217.
+The parish supports the provision of safe children's play areas.
 Benenden Village Trust has refurbished the children's play area in Benenden.
 There is a smaller playground in Iden Green, but there is currently no provision for younger children in East End.
-Funding for a play area should be provided by the developer of Sites 424 and LS41. - 5.4.4 East End currently has limited community facilities.
+Funding for a play area should be provided by the developer of Sites 424 and LS41. - 218.
+East End currently has limited community facilities.
 Benenden's Community Shop has demonstrated that small, locally led projects can have a positive impact on community cohesion, and this should be replicated with commercial and social facilities provided as an East End Community Hub.
 Developer funding will be used to finance provision of similar facilities and a meeting place to serve East End.